milosptr/T-488-MAPP-A2/README.md

 - Form-based interface to add new contacts
 - Input fields for name, phone number, and image
-- Contacts stored persistently using AsyncStorage
+- Contacts stored persistently using Expo FileSystem
 - Data persisted in JSON format with all required properties

 #### 4. Contact Details View (1 point)